 We often get asked when will my case settle and how much will I get, and these are questions that we cannot answer right at the beginning of your case.
 We can however give you some guidance as to the steps involved in your case.
 For a refresher, please see part 8 of our blog series about the litigation process.

 Throughout the litigation process while we are working on your case we are working towards two things.
 First, we always prepare a case as if it is going to trial.
-We gather evidence and analyse your case as if it was to go to trial, so that if it does need to go to trial we are prepared to present your case to the Court.
+We gather evidence and analyze your case as if it was to go to trial, so that if it does need to go to trial we are prepared to present your case to the Court.
 We will discuss the trial process in our final post next week.
-Second, we analyse your case to see if we can settle it before proceeding to trial.
+Second, we analyze your case to see if we can settle it before proceeding to trial.

 So when is your case ready to settle?
 If short, when we have all the information about how the accident and your injuries have affected your life.
 You only get one opportunity to be compensated for the injuries you suffered as a result of a motor vehicle accident, and you cannot come back and ask for more money once you case is settled because you have suffered more loss then you originally thought.
 Therefore, we do not attempt to settle a case until we have a full understanding of how the accident and your injuries have affected your life, and after taking into consideration the different types of compensation you are eligible for (as discussed in our previous posts 9 and 10 about damages).